2-Day Trip to Athens Greece | Best Sites & Activities

 • Closed on: January 1, March 25, May 1, Easter Sunday, the second day of Easter, December 25 & 26

-The combination of Doric metopes and the Ionic frieze on the walls are considered unique masterpieces.
+The combination of Doric metopes and the Ionic frieze on the walls is considered a unique masterpiece.

-Elgin looted much of the temple’s sculptural decoration – along with one Karyatis from Erechtheion – causing in the procedure horrendous damage to the Temple and sold it to the British Museum.
-More about Parthenon here
+Elgin looted much of the temple’s sculptural decoration – along with one Karyatis from Erechtheion – causing in the procedure horrendous damage to the Temple and sold it to the British Museum in 1803.

 The remaining Parthenon marble can be seen in the Acropolis Museum.